julia-/portfolio-ca/README.md

 ![Concept v5](/dest/assets/img/design-mockup-05.png?raw=true "Concept v5")![Concept v6](/dest/assets/img/design-mockup-06.png?raw=true "Concept v6")

 ## Final design
 The design that I chose was heavily inspired by minimalism, punk/new wave-influenced graphic design and sharp lines in architecture.
 I wanted to capture a sense of clarity and contrast, as well as bold, clean lines through typography and using strong, well defined colours.
+I also draw inspiration for framing my website with thick borders from posters, books and artwork.

 I needed to pick a font that created statement.
-I selected [Big John](https://www.behance.net/gallery/19484739/big-john-slim-joe-free-font/) as my primary font for it's sharp, geometric, bold lines.
+I selected [Big John](https://www.behance.net/gallery/19484739/big-john-slim-joe-free-font/) as my primary font for it's sharp, geometric and bold lines.

 My colour palette consists of French Lilac and Mine shaft.
 In choosing these colours, I was looking for either bright, neon colours or more muted, pastel colours to offset the starkness of the dark grey.
 I feel that the choice of French Lilac gives enough brightness and contrast, while also providing a dramatic effect.